Skip to content

 Life Coaching

-A life coach is a professional who specializes in helping others make behavior changes.
+A life coach is a professional who specializes in helping others make behavioral changes goal setting.

-A life coach can help anyone achieve personal growth and development.
-These are often used to help professional athletes, students, and CEOs reach their goals.
+A life coach can help anyone achieve personal growth and unlock performance potential.
+Life coaches are often employed by professional athletes, students, and CEOs to reach their goals.
+In fact, The ICF reports that 99% of individuals and companies who hire a coach are satisfied, and 96% would repeat the process.

-Both life coaches and therapists can help you cope with life’s problems.
-The difference between a life coach and a therapist is education and training requirements.
-Although the requirements vary from state to state, therapists must meet certain educational requirements to be eligible for licensure.
+Both life coaches and therapists can help you cope with life’s challenges, but the primary difference between a life coach and a therapist lies in their education and training requirements.
+Although requirements vary from state to state, therapists must meet specific educational standards to be eligible for licensure.

 Licensed mental health therapists can diagnose and treat mental health disorders.
-Life coaches, on the other hand, can’t provide mental health treatment, assessment, or diagnose psychiatric disorders.
-In most cases, the minimum educational credential to become a therapist is a master’s degree in counseling, psychology, or a related area.
-Some states require post-master degree education, as well.
+In contrast, life coaches cannot provide mental health treatment, assessment, or diagnose psychiatric disorders.
+In most cases, the minimum educational requirement to become a therapist is a master’s degree in counseling, psychology, or a related field.
+Some states even require post-master’s degree education.

-Mental health therapists are specially trained to diagnose and treat serious issues like depression, anxiety, and bipolar disorder.
-So, if you have a mental health diagnosis or suspect that you might, then it is best to see a therapist who has the proper education and training needed to help you.
-Life coaches do not do psychotherapy.
-They can’t diagnose or treat mental health conditions.
+Mental health therapists are specially trained to diagnose and treat serious issues such as depression, anxiety, and bipolar disorder.
+If you have a mental health diagnosis or suspect that you might, it is best to see a therapist with the proper education and training.
+Life coaches do not perform psychotherapy, nor can they diagnose or treat mental health conditions.
 Therefore, they should not be used as a substitute for a trained therapist.

 A life coach can be a very good alternative to a therapist if you: